algernon/mastodon-material-tweaks/README.md

 - Media galleries have a white background, for a more seamless experience.
 - Several margins and paddings have been removed or adjusted, for better use of the screen.
-- Several widgets were removed, because their role is fulfilled by something
+- Several widgets were removed or hidden, because their role is fulfilled by something else:
-  else:
   - The navigation header above the compose widget in full-size mode has been hidden, because the navigation sidebar is always visible now.
-  - The column headers (`Home`, `Notifications`, etc) are hidden, the sidebar shows the active page.
+  - The column headers (`Home`, `Notifications`, etc) are hidden by default, they appear when hovering over the very top of the page.
 - The scrollbar changed color to a yellow-ish one.
 - Most of the icon buttons rotate when hovered over.
 - Various minor fixes here and there.